shishantbiswas/c3io/README.md

 ## Overview

 c3io is a standalone library that provides high-level async I/O primitives built on top of libuv.
-It includes C3 bindings for libuv and offers an event-driven programming model with support for TCP, UDP, timers, DNS resolution, file operations, and work queue management.
+It includes comprehensive C3 bindings for libuv and offers an event-driven programming model with support for TCP, UDP, timers, DNS resolution, file operations, process management, signal handling, filesystem monitoring, and work queue management.

 ## Features